Keyboard shortcuts

 }

-Structs are wrapped as Swift classes holding an OpaquePointer to the Rust-allocated data.
-The deinit calls the C ABI destroy function to free memory.
-Field access is through computed properties that call the C ABI getters:
+Structs are wrapper classes around an OpaquePointer.
+The deinit calls the C destructor; computed properties call the C getters:

 public class Contact {